 How Does a Tooth Become Infected?

 In order to understand how your tooth became infected, let’s first take a look at the structure of a tooth.
 Every tooth in your mouth is covered with two protective layers.
 The outer most layer is enamel, which is the hardest substance in the human body.
-Underneath that is dentin, a slightly softer material that transmit sensations such as hot and cold temperatures to the nerve deep inside a tooth.
+Underneath that is dentin, a slightly softer material that transmits sensations such as hot and cold temperatures to the nerve deep inside a tooth.

 Although both enamel and dentin are quite hard, they are susceptible to the acids produced by oral bacteria.
 These acids can begin to erode the enamel and cause a cavity.
-If not treated, the cavity can enlarge and give bacteria access to the inner most portion of the tooth called the pulp chamber.
+If not treated, the cavity can enlarge and give bacteria access to the innermost portion of the tooth called the pulp chamber.
 Similarly, a penetrating crack or serious fracture may also expose the chamber.

 What Happens When There is Bacteria Inside a Tooth?

 Once bacteria reach the pulp chamber—which contains nerve, blood and lymph tissue—infection begins to set in and spread down through the canals that extend to the tip of each root.
 As infection develops, the tooth begins to die.
 At this point, extraction or a root canal is the remedy.
 If possible, Dr. Beard always prefers to perform a root canal in order to preserve your natural tooth.

 How Do I Know if a Tooth is Infected?